dpenebac/EmbeddedCli/README.md

 ## Goal

-The goal of EmbeddedCli is to provide a readily deployable solution for incorporating a CLI into any microcontroller-based project with minimal overhead.
+The goal of µCLI is to provide a readily deployable solution for incorporating a CLI into any microcontroller-based project with minimal overhead.
 By leveraging a standard debug interface like UART, developers can enable external control and monitoring of microcontroller functions.

 ## Usage TODO

-1. Include the EmbeddedCli library in your project.
+1. Include the µCLI library in your project.
 2. Configure the debug interface (UART, Ethernet, etc.) for communication with the external PC.
 3. ...